 That said, more than 800 million people risk starvation.
 If that number is less than what it used to be, it’s still 800 million too many.
 We need to practice food sustainability for their sake as much as our own.

 Apart from mass starvation, many poor people suffer from various kinds of food insecurity.
 For example, many American cities have neighborhoods called food deserts.
 People there can find fast food or buy limited groceries from convenience stores.
 They just have to travel long distances to get to a grocery store.
+Food sustainability requires locating better grocery options in these neighborhoods.

 From farm to market